 Ahrefs Domain Rating is a metric that shows the strength of a website’s total backlink profile in terms of its quantity and quality.

 Although I found a much weaker correlation between Domain Rating and organic traffic than for URL Rating and organic traffic, it is still a metric widely used in the SEO industry to evaluate the overall authority of a site.

-As I stated in the introduction, this study tells us more about the typical users a CMS has rather than the capabilities of the platform.
+As I stated in the introduction, this study may tell us more about the typical users of a CMS rather than the capabilities of the platform.
 That said, I found the data interesting and I hope it might open up further questions and research.

 I would like to show my heartfelt appreciation to the following smart people who kindly – and correctly – informed me that my original hypothesis was probably untestable.
 They saved me a considerable amount of wasted time and effort, but also helped me find a way to use this data in a way that might be useful to others.

 Special thanks to: